 The Dukes brought home a bronze in the 3x100 breaststroke relay, as the team of Burns, sophomore

 Surrena Luna, and Severini touched the wall in 3:20.10.
 Duquesne added a fifth-place finish in the same event from Schrecongost, Snow, and Freel, who finished in 3:29.86.
-Wrapping up the afternoon, Snow, freshman
+Later in the afternoon, Snow, freshman

 QUOTABLE